MariaMedvidova/gallery-API-server/README.md

 - `app.js` - The entry point to application.
 This file defines our express server.
 It also requires the routes and models we'll be using in the application.
 - `routes/` - This folder contains the route definitions for our API.
 - `schemas/` - This folder contains the JSON schema definitions for validator.
-- `data/` - This folder contains stored data and also a JSON file with information about stored galleries and images
+- `data/` - This folder contains stored data
 - `view/`- This folder contains an html file serving to display the generated token during FB authentication

 ## Supported requests: